Showing posts with label dying. Show all posts

 Juny, We Hardly Knew Ye

-As far as Syd was concerned, nothing was too good for Juny and with money from her own pocket, she bought Juny a roomy cage with a ramp, plenty of toys, and nutritious little treats.
-And Juny, who was no dope, quickly learned on which side her bread was buttered and whistled merrily whenever Syd walked in the room.
+As far as Syd was concerned, nothing was too good for Juny, and with her own money, she bought Juny a roomy cage with a ramp, plenty of toys, and nutritious little treats.
+Juny, who was no dope, quickly learned on which side her bread was buttered and whistled merrily whenever Syd walked in the room.

-But I don't think Juny saw merely a meal ticket in Syd; she seemed to genuinely like Syd and would dash to the edge of the cage to press her face against the bars even if the only reward was a loving finger stroke up the length of that long, missile nose.
-And Syd took a hands-on approach in caring for Juny, so there was plenty of time outside the cage and plenty of time in Syd's lap or nestled in Syd's gentle hands.
+But I don't think Juny saw merely a meal ticket in Syd.
+She seemed to genuinely like Syd, who took a hands-on approach in caring for Juny, including plenty of time exploring the apartment, snuggling in Syd's lap, or nestled in Syd's gentle hands.

-The other day, I was at work and got the kind of call parents dread, the kind where you know it's one of your kids and all you hear is sobbing on the other end.
-It was Syd trying to tell me that Juny was dying.
+The other day, I was at work and got the kind of call parents dread, the kind where you know it's one of your kids.
+All you hear is sobbing on the other end, and you can't understand what they're saying.
+It was Syd, who finally managed to tell me that Juny was dying.

-As soon as Syd was in the car and buckled in, I peeled out of there and once I felt I could avert my eyes from traffic, I looked over and saw Juny, lying in the towel, her face poking out, her nose pale.
+As soon as Syd was in the car and buckled in, I peeled out of there, and once I felt I could avert my eyes from traffic, I looked at Juny lying in the towel, face poking out, nose pale.
 I reached over and brushed my finger along her cheek.

 "What is going on with you, Juny?
 What are you trying to prove?"
 As I spoke these words to this so sick guinea pig, I kept my voice very soft because I had this idiotic feeling that she could understand and would think I really was blaming her for putting us to all this trouble and making us feel so awful.
 And then, of course, I started to bawl.

 "Mom, please don't cry," Syd said, her huge, teary, saucer eyes staring hard at me.
-"I'm going to lose it if you cry.
+"I'll lose it if you cry.
 Please stop."
-So I focused on the road and tried to do as she asked.
+So, I focused on the road and tried to do as she asked.
 I didn't do it very well.

 "No, Syd.
 You took very good care of her.
 It wasn't anything like that."